MartinRGB/Animer/README.md

 <img src="https://raw.githubusercontent.com/MartinRGB/Animer/master/art/gifs.gif" alt="" data-canonical-src="https://raw.githubusercontent.com/MartinRGB/Animer/master/art/gifs.gif"/>

-Animer is a java library which designed for a better Android animation experience.
+Animer is a java library which designed for a better Android animation experience.（Currently is more like a view animation controller)

 It contains animation curves in `Android` `iOS` `Origami(POP or Rebound in Client)` `Principle` `Protopie` `FramerJS`